Erin Bowman, PhD, HSPP

 I offer individual, couples, and group counseling with adults and adolescents.
 My work integrates empowerment, mindfulness, cultural awareness, and evidence-based practices to help clients work through a variety of mental health concerns, including depression, anxiety, trauma and abuse, grief, stressful life situations, and issues related to gender and sexuality.

-While I enjoy working with clients from all sorts of backgrounds, I have specific interest and expertise in working with LGBTQ individuals, trauma survivors, college students, and veterans and military service members.
+While I enjoy working with clients from all sorts of backgrounds, I have specific interest and expertise in working with LGBTQ+ individuals, trauma survivors, and veterans and military service members.
 I am trained in EMDR and other evidence-based therapies for post-traumatic stress disorder, anxiety, depression, and insomnia.

 More about Dr. Bowman